turingschool/career-development-curriculum/module_three/cover_letters_overview.md

 To ensure you're hitting the right points, you can use this [Cover Letter Checklist](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cover_letter_checklist.md)

 ### We Do
 As a whole group, let's look at a job posting and decide what we'd put in a cover letter for it.
-We'll discuss:
+Facilitator posts job posting in both cohort Slack channels.
+Students should read the posting to themselves for 1-2 minutes.
+Then, as a group, we'll discuss:

 * What do we notice in the job description that stands out to us?
+  * What problem is this company trying to solve?
+  * How will this position help solve it?
 * What can we pull out to discuss in the cover letter?
 * What research should we do?
 * How can we use our professional story here?